Is Herbalife safe?

 So, is Herbalife a quick fix to achieve your goals?
 Lose weight and be healthy for life?!

 What immediately catches my eye when I visit Herbalife´s website is the phrase “Make Money.”
 What?!
 If you are visiting this site you are probably seeking help in the nutrition area.
-Information about weight-loss, how to maintain a healthy weight, food facts and overall health advise should be the topics to find on the first page.
+Information about weight-loss, how to maintain a healthy weight, food facts and overall health advice should be the topics to find on the first page.

 Instead, you find articles about how to become a distributor and how to make money by selling their products.

-Usually, a blog is a good source for information and facts about nutrition.
+Usually, a blog is a good source of information and facts about nutrition.
 It would give Herbalife the chance to educate people about nutrition and give them the knowledge to solve their nutrition problems.

 I picked a blog post with the promising title “Our dietitian answers your questions.”
 That was a big fail!
 There were no nutrition or health-related questions or answers.
 But of course, they didn´t miss out to include a recipe for the dietitians favorite Herbalife shake.